jvdmr/mod_evasive/README.md

 	https, the redirect to https will always happen.
 In this case you should enable mod_evasive on the https virtualhost only, as it will not have any effect on the http virtualhost.

+- Using mpm_itk instead of the default mpm_event will cause mod_evasive to never
+	get triggered.

 # Feedback